LingMyat/Laravel-Container-Facade-Provider/README.md

 ## Laravel(container)
 This project is learning how container , Service and ServiceProvider are work together.
 As my opinion let think there is a box.
 So I gonna put some toys to that box.
 You can think the box is container, toys are service .
 So if I put toys to that box ,you can think I am a provider.
-That is how contain,service and serviceProvider work.
+That is how container,service and serviceProvider work.
 So it is clear now ,ServiceProvider are help to put servics to container.

 ## Facades